Update: A video has shown a phone that's supposedly the Google Pixel 3 Lite in detail, as well as revealing most of the specs.

 - A plastic build

-A number of leaked images supposedly showing the Pixel 3 Lite have now emerged, such as those in the gallery below, which show it alongside various other handsets.
+A number of leaked images supposedly showing the Pixel 3 Lite have also emerged, such as those in the gallery below, which show it alongside various other handsets.

 You can see from these that it’s smaller than the Pixel 3 XL, bigger than the iPhone XS and around the same size as the iPhone XR.
 You’ll also note that while there’s no notch there is a sizeable bezel both above and below the screen.